 Western Digital (NYS: WDC)

-*Because STX did not report an effective tax rate, we used its 11.7% tax rate from TTM.
+*Because SanDisk did not report an effective tax rate, we used its 33% rate from TTM.

-**Because WDC did not report an effective tax rate, we used its 11.6% effective tax rate from three years ago.
+**Because Seagate did not report an effective tax rate, we used its 15% rate from five years ago.

 At the time thisarticle was published Jim Royal, Ph.D., owns no shares of any company mentioned here.
 The Motley Fool owns shares of Western Digital.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.